looorent/jflu/README.md

 ## jflu-store

-Naïve implementation for a JVM event-store that uses `jflu-subscriber-rabbitmq` and PostgreSQL.
+Naïve implementation for a JVM event-store that uses PostgreSQL.
 Listens for `new` (where `status=new`) events and store them into a database.

+This implementation is Broker-agnostic.
+Therefore, you must provide:
+* An implementation of `BrokerSubscriptionConfiguration`. _e.g._ by adding `jflu-subscriber-rabbitmq` as a JAR dependency (which is already included with `jflu-store` by default)
+* `BROKER_SUBSCRIPTION_IMPLEMENTATION`: an environment variable that specifies which subclass of `BrokerSubscriptionConfiguration` to use. _e.g._ `be.looorent.jflu.subscriber.RabbitMQSubscriptionConfiguration`

 For instance, this project can be deployed in a Docker container:
 ```